-Standby generators supply power when the utility distribution system is unable to provide electricity.
+Standby generators restore power when any interruption in utility electric power occurs.
 Disruptions caused by storms or by equipment failures are the most common, but other causes include traffic accidents, damage caused by animals, or even deliberate sabotage.

-Off grid users experience periods when the wind or sun cannot supply enough power to keep the batteries charged.
+Renewable energy and off-grid users may experience periods when the wind or sun cannot supply enough power to keep the batteries charged.
 The home or business might require more energy than the storage batteries can supply.

-Unlike portable generators, standby generator systems are permanently installed much like a furnace or a hot water heater.
+Unlike portable generators, the permanent installation of a standby generator is very much like a furnace or a hot water heater.
 Just as a furnace only turns on when heat is required, a standby generator turns on automatically when the power goes out.

-The generator system detects a power outage immediately and waits a few seconds for the power to return.
+The standby system detects a power outage immediately and waits a few seconds for the power to return.
 If it does not, it starts the generator engine.
-The automatic transfer switch disconnects the building from the utility lines and connects it to the generator supply.
+The automatic transfer switch disconnects the building from the utility lines and connects it to the generator.
 It all happens just seconds after the power goes out.

-Houses rely on electrical power for sump pumps to keep basements dry, refrigerators and freezers to keep food safe, and furnaces and air conditioners to keep a home cool in the summer and warm in the winter.
+A House relies on electrical power for sump pumps to keep basements dry, refrigerators and freezers to keep food safe, and furnaces and air conditioners to keep a home cool in the summer and warm in the winter.
 Without the furnace, the pipes can freeze and burst in cold weather and then flood the house when the temperature rises enough to thaw the pipes.
 Whenever a refrigerator or freezer does not have power, the temperature inside begins to rise.
 During an outage, food can become unsafe to eat with hours.

-With a commercial standby generator, stores and restaurants can keep the doors open while office buildings keep the lights on and computers running.
+With a commercial standby generator, stores and restaurants can keep the doors open.
+Office buildings keep the lights on and computers running.
 Many phone systems need a source of power beyond that supplied by the telephone utility.

 Standby generators for emergency power keep our homes safe and our businesses open.

-Although diesel generators are available for residential and commercial use, liquified petroleum gas (propane) and natural gas are the most common fuels for a standby generator.
+Although diesel generators are available for residential and commercial use, liquified petroleum gas (propane or LP Gas) and natural gas are the most common fuels for a standby generator.
 Natural gas from a municipal supply can keep a generator running for weeks.
-Propane tanks need refilling, but a propane-powered generator can also keep the lights on for extended periods.
+LP tanks do need occasional refilling, but a propane-powered generator can also keep the lights on for extended periods.
 How long a propane generator runs on a large tank at a home or business depends on the fuel consumption of the generator and the size of the tank.

-Standard residential natural gas meters might not have the capacity to supply the larger standby generators.
+A standard residential natural gas meter might not have the capacity to supply some of the larger standby generators.
 Before installation, check with the gas utility to ensure your meter can supply enough gas.
 You may need to upgrade the meter.
 Your LP gas supplier can help you determine if the regulator on your storage tank is sufficient.

-The amount of fuel used is also dependent on the amount of power used.
-As the power draw changes, the fuel use changes at the same time.
+The amount of fuel used varies with the amount of power used.
+As the electrical load on the generator changes, the fuel use changes at the same time.
 Since power use often varies continuously, the amount of fuel used will also vary continuously.